graphops/subgraph-mcp/README.md

 After adding the configuration, restart Claude Desktop.

+**Important**: Claude Desktop may not automatically utilize server resources.
+To ensure proper functionality, manually add "The Graph" resource to your chat context by clicking on the context menu and adding the resource `graphql://subgraph`.

 ## Available Tools

-The server exposes two main tools:
+The server exposes three main tools:

 ### 1. get_schema